 For his pioneering experimental contributions, he has been felicitated with the prestigious Shanti Swarup Bhatnagar Award 2003 and the Infosys Prize 2015.
-In 2018, IIT Kanpur conferred upon him the prestigious Distinguished Alumnus Award for his academic excellence.

 "There continues to be a lot of rote learning, which does not nurture creativity.
 The learning should become more exploratory, should be more problem-solving and innovative."

 Prof. G. Ravindra Kumar obtained his B.E.
 (Hons) in Mechanical Engineering and M.Sc.
 (Hons) in Physics in 1983 from the Birla Institute of Technology and Science, Pilani, Rajasthan, India.
 He then joined the PhD program in Physics at IIT Kanpur and completed it in 1990.
 After a year-long postdoctoral work at the institute, he joined the Department of Atomic and Molecular Physics at TIFR, in the group now known as UPHILL.
 Currently, he is a Senior Professor at TIFR.